-FACULTY OF ELECTRICAL ENGINEERING AND INFORMATICS

-The Faculty of Electrical Engineering founded in 1949 has been renowned for excellence in research and education throughout the years of changes in the scope of engineering.
+FACULTY OF ELECTRICAL ENGINEERING AND INFORMATICS The Faculty of Electrical Engineering founded in 1949 has been renowned for excellence in research and education throughout the years of changes in the scope of engineering.
 Over this period, the faculty has earned a wide-spread international reputation for its high academic standards and scientific achievements.
 Spearheading the movement to establish a modern education system, it has offered a comprehensive English curriculum since 1984.
 In 1992 the name of the faculty was changed to Faculty of Electrical Engineering and Informatics in order to give recognition to the growing importance of computer science.
 The education programmes in English include a 3.5-year BSc, a 2-year MSc and a 3-year PhD programme in the fields of electrical engineering and engineering information technology.

-This Bulletin describes the curricula and the subjects being available for the 2014/2015 academic year, regarding the BSc, MSc and PhD programmes, respectively.
+This Bulletin describes the curricula and the subjects being available for the 2016/2017 academic year, regarding the BSc, MSc and PhD programmes, respectively.

 The undergraduate BSc programme (7 semesters) aims at providing a comprehensive knowledge with sound theoretical foundations in two areas: (1) Electrical Engineering including more specific studies in electronics, computer engineering and power engineering; and (2) Engineering Information Technology dedicated to the major domains of computer science.
-The major specializations in Electrical Engineering are infocommunication systems, embedded and controller systems and power engineering.
-Studies in Engineering Information Technology include specialization in infocommunication and software technology.
-Each specialization contains three courses focusing on the field of interest followed by a laboratory course and a project laboratory.
+The major specializations in Electrical Engineering are infocommunication systems, embedded and controller systems and sustainable electric energetics.
+Studies in Engineering Information Technology include specialization in infocommunications and software engineering.
+Each specialization contains four courses focusing on the field of interest followed by a laboratory course and a project laboratory.
 In order to pursue studies in a given specialization the number of students must exceed a certain threshold, otherwise the interested students are kindly directed to another specialization.

-The MSc programme (4 semesters) advances the knowledge in the following fields: (1) Electrical Engineering, offering specializations in (i) embedded systems, (ii) infocommunication systems, and (iii) electrical machines and drives; (2) Engineering Information Technology, offering specializations in (i) applied computer science, and (ii) system development; and (3) Business Information Systems, offering specialization in (i) Analytical Business Intelligence.
+The MSc programme (4 semesters) advances the knowledge in the following fields: (1) Electrical Engineering, offering specializations in (i) embedded systems, (ii) multimedia systems and services, and (iii) electric power systems; and (2) Engineering Information Technology, offering specializations in (i) applied informatics, and (ii) internet architecture and services.